abrxrk/DSA-Python/README.md

 📚 My Resources
 I'm leveraging the best resources out there to guide me:

-**Krish Naik's DSA Course**: A structured DSA course simplifying complex concepts.
+**Code and Debug DSA Course**: A structured DSA course simplifying complex concepts.

 **NeetCode150 Sheet**: A comprehensive sheet for practicing problems of all difficulty levels.